-Year Technology or products successfully developed 2016 Separated Pt and Rh Improved the platinum processes and enhanced the purity 2017 Indium recovery Recovered nickel and tin from small steel balls 2018 Recovered palladium gold from copper anode slime Increased the purity of palladium from 80% to 90% or higher 2019 Electrolyzed low-grade copper

-Year Technology or products successfully developed 2020 PET plastic recycling Cleaned and recycled Ni and Cu paste containers for reuse Increased the purity of palladium from 90% to 99% or higher 2021 Recycled tin-containing waste 2022 Recovery of rhodium from rhodium acetate materials
+Year Technology or products successfully developed 2016 Separated Pt and Rh Improved the platinum processes and enhanced the purity 2017 Indium recovery Recovered nickel and tin from small steel balls 2018 Recovered palladium gold from copper anode slime Increased the purity of palladium from 80% to 90% or higher 2019 Electrolyzed low-grade copper 2020 PET plastic recycling Cleaned and recycled Ni and Cu paste containers for reuse Increased the purity of palladium from 90% to 99% or higher 2021 Recycled tin-containing waste 2022 Recovery of rhodium from rhodium acetate materials 2023 Recycling of valuable metals from waste batteries - Cobalt (Co)

 II.
-Outline of the business plan for the current year (2023)
+Outline of the business plan for the current year (2024)

-(I) Operating guidelines
+- (I) Operating guidelines and Operating strategies - 1.
+Operating guidelines: